 This sub-section aims to determine observable trends and identifiable development pathways for different DPP actors as a result of regulation, or industry and market developments within the next 3 to 5 years.
-The regulations that have the most impact on shaping DPP directions are the draft ESPR, the Batteries Regulation, and the StandICT Standardisation Request.
-Other relevant regulations can be found in the forthcoming CIRPASS deliverables D4.1 and D4.2, which will be available via the project website.
-Experts' opinions and workshops, as well as industry surveys and interviews contribute to identifying these trends.
+The regulations and standardisations that have the most impact on shaping DPP directions include the draft ESPR, the Batteries Regulation 2023/1542, and the EC Standardisation Request for the Digital Product Passport23.
+Other relevant regulations can be found in the forthcoming CIRPASS deliverables, which will be available via the project website.
+Expert opinions and workshops, as well as industry surveys and interviews have contributed to identifying these trends.